The Power of US

 On Tuesday mornings on the Lower East Side, many of the same older adults who come for our popular ballroom dancing classes now stick around to learn how to protect themselves should they find themselves the target of harassment or violence—an important expansion of our work, because everyone in our neighborhoods should feel safe where they live.

-Preventing Family Separation in East New York
+Preventing family separation in East New York

-A new program aiming to keep children in their
+A new program aiming to keep children in their homes and out of the foster system, partnering with families in East New York

-Read More +
+Read More

 By the age of 18, 53% of Black children nationally will have been investigated as potential victims of child abuse, compared to 37% of all children.
 In 2019, Black children were 23% of all those in foster care in the United States, even though just 14% of the people under 18 were Black.